csprite/.github/CONTRIBUTING.md

   - `.cpp`, `.c` files contain implementation of a particular feature, like a `config.cpp` would contain functions for working with config files.
   - `.hpp`, `.h` files contain the publicly available function available by that corresponding `.cpp` / `.c` file.
   - if there are more than 2 files for a particular implementation it should be transferred into it's own directory.

-## Copyright / Contributor License Agreement

-Any code you submit will become part of the repository and be distributed under the license that repository follows.
-By submitting code to the project you agree that the code is your work and that you can give it to the project.

-You also agree by submitting your code that you grant all transferrable rights to the code to the project maintainer, including for example re-licensing the code, modifying the code, and distributing it in source or binary forms.
-Specifically, this includes a requirement that you assign copyright to the project maintainer.
-For this reason, do not modify any copyright statements in files in any PRs.

----
-# Thanks